ESTATE PLANNING ISSUES FOR LGBTQ PEOPLE

 Today, if a same sex couple want to marry, they may do so and their marriage is legal across the country.
 That is not to say that there is not still hostility, aborted and ugly attempts by local government agencies to impede and roll back same sex marriage or courtroom dramas following the death of a same sex partner.
 While planning from a legal and financial perspective has been made easier, there are still issues of wealth disparity, health matters, aging and age differences, and family of origin issues, not unlike those that heterosexual people must face, but always with a slight difference.

-Fortunately there are many estate planning attorneys who are by now well versed in and familiar with these issues, having worked with LGBT clients over decades of change.
-My own experience with many LGBT singles and couples, from young couples starting families to those with 50+ years of partnership, has provided many rewarding memories and learning experiences.
+Fortunately there are many estate planning attorneys who are by now well versed in and familiar with these issues, having worked with LGBTQ clients over decades of change.
+My own experience with many LGBTQ singles and couples, from young couples starting families to those with 50+ years of partnership, has provided many rewarding memories and learning experiences.

 The CAVEAT is the same: Get your estate plans in place if you want to spare your loved ones difficult decisions about your care while you are alive but incapacitated; and unnecessary, long and costly procedures when you die.